LOST-STATS/lost-stats.github.io/Contributing/Contributing.md

 ## Markdown

-LOST pages are written in Mardown.
+LOST pages are written in Markdown.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block